 Chicago isn’t lacking in entertainment options.
 There’s the famous Lollapalooza music festival every summer, the improv institution Second City and, for traditionalists, the Chicago Symphony Orchestra, one of the “Big Five” American orchestras.

-If you’re a sports fan, you can head to Wrigley Field to catch a Cubs game or go over to the South Side to see the White Sox.
+If you’re a sports fan, you can head to Wrigley Field to catch a Cubs game for an average ticket price of $83.
+Or you can go over to the South Side to see the White Sox.
 White Sox tickets are a better deal than Cubs tickets.
 In fact, according to Statista’s 2018 report, Cubs tickets are the most expensive in baseball.
-The average ticket price for a Cubs game is $58.57.
-For a White Sox game, the average is $26.73.
+For a White Sox game, the average is $55.
 Of course, ticket prices inherently vary on a game to game basis.

 Miscellaneous Cost of Living Facts

 Chicago has plenty of free attractions to check out.
 How about a walk along the shore of Lake Michigan, a picnic in Millennium Park or a visit to the Lincoln Park Zoo?
 When you get tired you can check out the campus of the University of Chicago or take a stroll through Wicker Park.
 Just make sure you bring a warm coat if it’s winter.
 Although the origin of the nickname “Windy City” has nothing to do with the weather, Chicago is in fact a windy place.